lokapal-xyz/action/content/dao-spotlight/ENS DAO/Part-2.md

 ## Delegation

-$ENS tokens must be delegated to an Ethereum address in order to have governance power.
+$ENS tokens must be delegated to an Ethereum address in order to have **governance power**.
 Here are some important delegation considerations:

 - Tokens can be self-delegated or delegated to another address.
 - Address delegation remains until modified, or after changes in token ownership.